| *St. Joseph County Obituaries-F* |

 Obituary provided by Belle Decker and transcribed by Josephine Reed Foster Garzelloni.

-Note: there was no death date for Mrs Fennell in the publication of her obituary nor was there a publication date of the edition attached.
-Her death date was taken from her husbands obituary.
+Note: there was no death date for Mrs Fennell in the publication of

 It states she died 25 October 1979.